A Divide-and-Conquer Approach to Dicke State Preparation: Methods

 We apply measurement calibration to mitigate noise in the final measurement steps of the tomography circuits.
 We use the QISKIT ignis package to mitigate the noise by first creating a measurement filter object, then applying the filter to the actual output state.
 Then we compute fidelity again between the ideal state and error mitigated output state to compare with the previous fidelity.

 We also compare quantum fidelity with Hellinger fidelity and measured success probability for different transpilation options.
-For each experiment, we run all $3^n$ tomography circuits using `$qiskit.execute$' where all the cirucits are executed together and `$IBMQJobManager.run$' where we split the circuits into multiple jobs and set to execute a fixed number of circuits in a job.
+For each experiment, we run all $3^n$ tomography circuits using `$qiskit.execute$' where all the cirucits are executed together, alternatively also using `$IBMQJobManager.run$' where we split the circuits into multiple jobs and set to execute a fixed number of circuits in a job.